Frequently Asked Questions ~ Yoga

 Hypnobirthing is a simple antenatal education programme aimed at dispelling the myths and fear that surround birth, to leave you feeling empowered, confident and ready for your birth.
 It does not involve stage hypnosis, it is not hippy and it is not dogmatic - I will not be telling you how to give birth, but I will tell you how to make informed decisions about your birth so that you are part of the process and are not simply on a conveyor belt of care.

 Doing hypnobirthing is a little like learning to play a musical instrument.
 I could tell you how to play the piano in ten minutes, but it wouldn't mean that you could do it.
 If you went to lessons, you would progress.
 But if you practised between the lessons, you would progress much faster.
 For some people, buying a book, listening to a CD or watching an online course is sufficient, but for many people it is not and they need to do the whole course with a teacher.
 But nobody can say, until you have had your baby, which category you are in.
 If you combine hypnobirthing and yoga your practice will be topped up on a weekly basis and you will have the opportunity to ask me any questions that you have as they pop into your head.
+Being part of a group really helps you to make contacts, share information and form bonds that will really help over the coming months.
+In the covid world, I think that is now more important than ever.

-For me personally, I know that my learning style would take on far more from a face to face course than an online video or even a book.
+For me personally, I know that my learning style would take on far more from a face to face course than an online video or a book.
 Furthermore, you cannot underestimate how important your birth partner will be.
 I knew that my husband would not take the detail on board from a video in the same way that he would in a class.

 Is pain relief allowed with hypnobirthing?